My Chef’s Apron

 Side Dish Suggestions

-• Lunch/Dinner Sides: Nourishing Mango-Avocado Salad, Sweet Kale-Apple Salad with Creamy Avocado Pesto, or 15-Minute Sweet Mashed Plantain.
+• Lunch and dinner sides: Nourishing Mango-Avocado Salad, Sweet Kale-Apple Salad with Creamy Avocado Pesto, or 15-Minute Sweet Mashed Plantain.

 More Good Finger Food To Try Next